johnwyles/docker-compose-media-center/README.md

 # docker-compose-media-center

-This respository contains the Docker compose files for standing up an entire Servarr stack along with a other supporting tools and services best suited for an at-home NAS or media center
+This respository contains the Docker compose files for standing up an entire Servarr stack along with other supporting tools and services best suited for an at-home NAS or media center

 **Table of contents:**